mikependon/RepoDB/Docs/_build/html/_sources/pages/statementbuilder.rst.txt

 .. highlight:: none

-This method is being called when the `Delete` operation of the repository is being called.
+This method is used to compose a SQL statement for `Delete` operation.

 ::

-	public string CreateDelete<TEntity>(QueryBuilder queryBuilder,
+	public string CreateDelete(QueryBuilder queryBuilder,
+		string tableName,
 		QueryGroup where = null)
-		where TEntity : class
 	{
 		...
 	}